The idea behind inbreedR is to provide a consistent

 1999).

-: Computes multilocus heterozygosity.
+MLH: Computes multilocus heterozygosity.

-: Calculates g2, a measure if identity
+g2_microsats: Calculates \(g_2\), a measure if identity disequlibrium

-on the formula from DAVID et al.
+formula from DAVID et al. (2007).

-: Calculates g2 for larger datasets,
+g2_snps: Calculates \(g_2\) for larger datasets, such as SNPs.

-et al. (2014).
+(2014).

-: Computes heterozygosity-heterozygosity
+HHC: Computes heterozygosity-heterozygosity

-: Calculates the expected squared correlation
+r2_Wf : Calculates the expected squared correlation

-of inbreeding-level (f) with a fitness trait (W) according to Szulkin, Bierne, and David (2010).
+of inbreeding-level (f) with a fitness trait (W) according to Szulkin et al. (2010).

-: Calculates the expected quared correlation of
+r2_hf: Calculates the expected quared correlation of

 inbreeding-level (f) with multilocus heterozygosity (h) according to

-: A simulation that allows the user to
+simulate_g2: A simulation that allows the user to

 draw different numbers of markers independently from a simulated genome

-evaluate the effects of the number of individuals and loci on the
+values.
+Can be used to evaluate the effects of the number of individuals

-precision and magnitude of g2.
+and loci on the precision and magnitude of \(g_2\).

-: Works equivalent to
+simulate_r2_hf: Works equivalent to

-.
+simulate_g2.
 However the estimates are the expected squared

-correlations between inbreeding and heterozygosity r2(h, f).
+correlations between inbreeding and heterozygosity \(r^2(h, f)\).

-: Plots for objects of class
+plot.inbreed: Plots for objects of class

 inbreed